Raxstar

-Raxstar (born 21 November 1983) is British rapper from Luton.
+Raxstar (born 21 November 1983) is a British rapper and singer from Luton.
 Raxstar came into popularity after the release of "Keep It Undercover" in 2005.
 Following up with tracks like "Jaaneman", "Ego", "Poison" and "Balwant", he gained more mainstream attention, and has become one of the most popular artists in Desi hip hop.

 Early life

 Raxstar was born and raised in Luton, Bedfordshire, East of England into a working class family of Indian Punjabi Sikh descent.
 Raxstar has two brothers, one older and one younger.

 Career

 Early career

 Before the release of his first single, Raxstar created mixtapes in cassettes and CDs and passed them out to his peers in high school and college.
 After releasing music online on his website, Raxstar became a featured artist on one of Rishi Rich's projects.